Character encoding: Coded character set

-A coded character set is a character set with each item uniquely mapped to a numberic value.
+A coded character set is a character set with each item uniquely mapped to a numeric value.

 This is also known as a code page, although that term is generally antiquated.
 Originally, code page referred to a page number in an IBM manual that defined a particular character encoding.
 Other vendors, including Microsoft, SAP, and Oracle Corporation, also published their own code pages, including notable Windows code page and code page 437.
 Despite no longer referring to specific pages in a manual, many character encodings are still identified to by the same number.
 Likewise, the term code page is still used to refer to character encoding.

 In Unix and Unix-like systems, the term charmap is commonly used; usually in the larger context of locales.

 IBM's Character Data Representation Architecture (CDRA) designates each entity with a coded character set identifier (CCSID), which is variously called a charset, character set, code page, or CHARMAP.